darkecology/wsrdata/README.md

 machine learning models for detecting and tracking communal bird roosts.

 ### Under Construction
-- rendering exceptions, remove scans with rendering exceptions from splits
+- remove scans with rendering exceptions from splits
 - install the dataset to Detectron2
 - csv for the web interface: `tools/json_to_csv.py`
 - more functionality for the API; refer to [COCO API](https://github.com/cocodataset/cocoapi)